 An employer cannot change an employment contract without employee consent.
 They must get their employee's full agreement if they want to make changes to the contract.

 Before an employer starts changing an employment contract terms and conditions they should:

 This is also an opportunity to talk with your workers and inquire about their future plans.
 Older employees may give you their thoughts on early retirement and other plans for work.
-This might include making changes to their role in the workplace or working hours.
+This might include making changes to their role in the workplace or their average working hours.